-To get the pictures viewed on the detector screen, we must first collect the pixel values at the camera.
+We measure the intensities of each pixel on the camera.
 This would match the intensity of the incoming wave, which we labeled U6.
 As a result, the intensity distribution at the camera is as follows:

-Ix,y=|U6|2
+Ix,y=|U6x,y|2

-The simulation for Diffraction and Interference Optics was made by a Python library called “Diffractio”.
-Diffractio calculates the integral in Eq.
+We performed the simulations described for “Diffraction and Interference Optics” with a Python library called “Diffractio”.
+Diffractio calculates the propagation integral given in Eq.
 (2) as a convolution [2],

-Ex,y,z=U0ξ,n*h(ξ,n;z)
+U1x,y,z=U0ξ,n*h(ξ,n;z)

 where the convolution kernel is, hξ,n;z=-z2πR(ik-1R)eikRR